HOW TO LOSE BELLY FAT?

 My recommendation is to divide up your plate.

-If you imagine your plate as a pie chart, you’ll want it to have about 40% protein, 40% fibrous carbs (vegetables and fruit) and 20% starchy carbs (whole grain bread, pasta, potatoes, etc.)
+If you imagine your plate as a pie chart, you’ll want it to have about 40% protein intake, 40% fibrous carb intake (vegetables and fruit) and 20% starchy carb intake (whole grain bread, pasta, potatoes, etc.) When it comes to protein sources, lean proteins are best.

 Finally, how consistently are you “eating clean”?